EricThomson/pandastim/readme.md

 The `examples/` folder contains representative examples.
 It is probably easiest to use these examples as a starting point for building your own experiments.

 ### Profiling pandastim apps
-Panda3d comes with a nice graphical code profiler for Windows users.
-The stimulus classes include a `profile_on` flag (which defaults to `False`).
+Panda3d comes with a nice graphical code profiler.
+The stimulus classes all include a `profile_on` flag (which defaults to `False`).
 To activate it, you have to run `pstats` before starting your Python code, and set that flag to `True`r.
 This will also cause an FPS display to show on your stimulus window even if you aren't using the profiler, and it will cause a small 'x' to appear at the location of the center of the stimulus when that is a defined parameter (as it is for binocular stimuli).
+See the examples folder if curious.

 On Windows, `pstats.exe` in your conda directory in `\envs\pstim\Scripts` (in Linux, `pstats` is in `\envs\pstim\bin` -- run it from the command line with `./pstats` -- you may need to install the module `libcanberra-gtk-module` first: `sudo apt-get install libcanberra-gtk-module`).